 It’s not a huge problem for visitors, but if you’re concerned about dampness in your room or you have allergies, it’s best to keep it in mind when deciding where to stay in Lisbon in winter.

-Don’t come for the Christmas markets.
+Don’t come to Lisbon in December for the Christmas markets.

 I mentioned this above, but it’s worth repeating: Lisbon is a fantastic winter sun destination.

 But, while it certainly has Christmas events and decor, it’s not what I would call a Christmas destination per se.